MicrosoftDocs/power-automate-docs/articles/desktop-flows/errors.md

   - enduser
 ---

-# Manage errors
+# Handle errors in desktop flows

 During developing and running desktop flows, users may encounter errors and warnings.
 This article presents the different error and warning types, the **Errors** pane, and the available error handling functionality.

-## Design-time and run-time errors
+## Desktop flows error types

 Desktop flows can cause two kinds of errors: